fluencelabs/docs/docs/aqua-book/language/crdt-maps.md

 keyExist <- map.contains("key")
 ```

-`get`, `keys` and `contains` methods will get non-changed result in-place, on the other hand `getStream` and `keysStream` methods will get streams, so, these streams can be changed over time while a map is updated during the execution.
+`get`, `keys` and `contains` methods return immutable result in-place, on the other hand `getStream` and `keysStream` methods return streams which will eventually contain updates of the map.
 For example:
 ```aqua
 ...
 map: %string